JunlinDu/bear-map/README.md

 # Bear Map Project

-This project is my implementation of the backend web server for one of the proposed project from UC Berkely's CS61B, Spring 2018.
+This project is my implementation of the backend web server for the final project of UC Berkely's CS61B, Spring 2018.
 It was originally inspired by the [Open Street Map](https://wiki.openstreetmap.org/wiki/Main_Page) project from where the map data was downloaded utilized.
 This project is an ongoing project of mine, and it is currently being developed as a hobby project which I am continually refactoring, and making refinements to.

 ## Underlying Data Structres